-20th ANNUAL SPRING FLING -- 'olulh noye
+21st ANNUAL SPRING FLING -- 'olulh noye

 |

-WHEN: April 26th, 2024, 8:00-3:30 -- in-person conference
+WHEN: April 11th, 2025, 8:00-3:30 -- in-person conference

 WHO: The Spring Fling is for educators in SD57 (Prince George), SD28 (Quesnel), SD91 (Nechako Lakes), SD27 (Cariboo-Chilcotin) plus other educational professionals, advocates, specialists, assistants, and community members from Prince George and beyond.
-This conference is the result of the cooperative efforts from the PD Chairs and their committees from the following BCTF "North Central Zone" locals: Prince George (57), Quesnel (28), Nechako (56), and Burns Lake (55), with advice from Cariboo-Chilcotin (27).
+This conference is the result of the cooperative efforts from the PD Chairs and their committees from the following BCTF "North Central Zone" locals: Prince George (57), Quesnel (28), Nechako (56), and Burns Lake (55), and Cariboo-Chilcotin (27).

 WHERE: This event will be take place at Prince George Secondary School for in-person sessions.